felixnyamweya/wpsso-schema-json-ld/readme.txt

 = 1.1.0 =

 2016/02/23 - Added a new "Main Entity of Page" option in the Social Settings metabox.
 Added a warning for Schema types without custom support.
 Fixed the Schema Type default value in the Social Settings metabox.

-= 1.0.3 =

-2016/02/22 - Fixed a "Fatal error: Class 'WpssoAm' not found" error when activating WPSSO JSON without WPSSO.